David Pack

-Pack also co-wrote and sang the bands first top 20 hit “Holdin On To Yesterday” in 1975 w Joe Puerta, mixed by legendary engineer Alan Parsons and was Grammy nominated.
+Pack also co-wrote and sang the band’s first top 20 hit, “Holdin’ On To Yesterday,” in 1975 with Joe Puerta, mixed by engineer Alan Parsons and was Grammy nominated.

-In the mid 1990s Pack produced Ambrosia's Anthology CD on Warner Bros.
+In the mid-1990s, Pack produced Ambrosia's Anthology CD on Warner Bros.
 (Best of) along with three new tracks.
-These included “I Just Can't Let Go” with James Ingram & Michael McDonald remixed from Pack's solo album in 1986 (a top 15 Billboard Hit).
+These included “I Just Can't Let Go” with James Ingram and Michael McDonald remixed from Pack's solo album in 1986 (a top 15 Billboard Adult Contemporary hit).

 Pack stopped touring with the band in 2000, after they played a concert in Atlantic City without him while he was on vacation with his family, fraudulently advertising that Pack would be performing.